isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/create-activate-package.md

+---
+title: REST API for creating and activating packages
+description: Learn about the REST API for creating and activating packages
+---

 # REST API for creating and activating packages {#id198CF0260Y4}

 The following REST API allows you to create and activate CRX packages.